aarpitdubey/almabetter/Python_for_Datascience/README.md

 _1plus10 = "OnePlusTen Mobile phone" # It will alsao not throws any error because it start with "_" underscore

-list = 10 # It will also not throws any error but "list" is a reserved keyword in python so, using a python pre-defined keyword as variable name is not a good practise
+list = 10 # It will also not throws any error but "list" is a reserved keyword in python so, using a python pre-defined keyword as variable name is not a good practice.
 ```

 * Variable names cannot begin with a number